hoangsonww/Agentic-AI-Pipeline/Agentic-Coding-Pipeline/README.md

 This pipeline coordinates several specialized agents backed by pluggable LLM providers:

-- **Coding agents** synthesize or modify patches using an LLM.
+- **Coding agents** synthesize or refine patches.
+By default both OpenAI and Claude models collaborate to produce code.
+- **Formatting agents** run local tooling (e.g. `ruff --fix`) to keep style consistent.
-- **Testing agents** ask an LLM to draft pytest suites and execute them.
+- **Testing agents** ask an LLM (default Claude) to draft pytest suites and execute them locally.
-- **QA/QC agents** perform LLM-based code review to ensure style and correctness.
+- **QA/QC agents** perform LLM-based code review (default Gemini) to ensure style and correctness.
 - **Orchestrator** loops until all checks succeed or a retry limit is reached.

 The design is modular so additional roles (documentation, security, deployment, etc.) can be plugged in without altering the core loop.